Going on a student mobility exchangeThrought Erasmus+ and other programmes

 WHAT IS ERASMUS+?

-The Erasmus+ Programme is a European funding programme offering university students a possibility of studying abroad in another European country or other participating countries (Iceland, Liechtenstein, Norway, Turkey and the Former Yugoslav Republic of Macedonia).
+The Erasmus+ Programme is a European funding programme offering university students a possibility of studying abroad in another European country or other participating countries (Iceland, Liechtenstein, Norway, Turkey and the Republic of North Macedonia).
 There have been over three million Erasmus students since it first started in 1987, including 300,000 French students.

 Erasmus+ schemes can last between three months and a year while the average length of stay is one semester.
 Students are offered a unique opportunity to study at a foreign partner university and the academic credits gained will count towards their degree at their home institution.